tymyrddin/purple/source/docs/admin-surface/strategy.md

   act on this" lands differently from one that just says "here is what we found."
 If no such group exists, building it is part of the work, not preparatory to it.
 - Name the political layer in the document itself.
 A reader can react to a stated political fact.
-A reader forced to infer one tends to react to the analysis instead.
+A reader forced to infer one is apt to react to the analysis instead.
 - Pre-name the survival stances.
 "This is likely to read as an attack on the publication system.
 It is not, and here is why."
 Naming what is about to happen usually defuses the reaction it predicts.

 None of this removes the discomfort.
-The point is to make the discomfort discussable rather than letting it route the response.
+The point is to make the discomfort discussable before it routes the response.

 *Last updated: 8 July 2026*